By: HISTORY.com Editors

 14:57m watch

-In one of America's most important World War II naval wins, American intelligence is able to break codes to thwart a Japanese attack on the U.S. at Midway Island in the Pacific Ocean.
-With Japan focused on Midway, U.S. forces, including dive bombers, attack, sinking four of Japan's aircraft carriers.
-The victory serves as a turning point in the conflict.
+In one of America's most important World War II naval victories, American intelligence is able to break messaging codes to thwart a Japanese attack on U.S. forces at Midway Island in the Pacific Ocean.
+With Japan focused on Midway, U.S. forces including dive bombers attack the Imperial Japanese Navy, sinking four aircraft carriers; the victory serves as a critical turning point in the Pacific theater of the conflict.

 Battle of the Guadalcanal Campaign: August 7, 1942 to February 9, 1943